msft-mirror-aosp/platform.external.libabigail/doc/manuals/libabigail-concepts.rst

  ABI being analyzed.
 This property makes its enclosing suppression specification to be applied in the :ref:`early suppression specification mode <early_suppression_mode_label>`.
-The net effect is that it potentially reduces the memory used to represent the ABI being analyzed.
+The net effect is that it potentially reduces the amount of memory used to represent the ABI being analyzed.

+ Please note that for ``struct``, ``class`` or``enum`` types matching a suppression specification with this property having a value set to "yes" (or to "true"), if the specification also has a ``label`` property with a value set to ``libabigail::OPAQUE_TYPE_LABEL``, then the type is transformed into an opaque type, rather than being just dropped on the floor.
+That also reduces the amount of memory used to represent the ABI being analyzed, but with potentially less disruption in the resulting ABI representation.

  Please note that for this property to be effective, the enclosing suppression specification must have at least one of the following